 "Emerging from the throes of the sacred Nothl Realm, Huskar opened his eyes to see the prodigal shadow priest Dazzle working a deep incantation over him.
 Against the ancient rites of the Dezun Order, Huskar’s spirit had been saved from eternity, but like all who encounter the Nothl he found himself irrevocably changed.
 No longer at the mercy of a mortal body, his very lifeblood became a source of incredible power; every drop spilled was returned tenfold with a fierce, burning energy.
 However this newfound gift infuriated Huskar, for in his rescue from the Nothl, Dazzle had denied him a place among the gods.
 He had been denied his own holy sacrifice.
 In time the elders of the order sought to expand their influence and Huskar, they agreed, would be a formidable tool in their campaign.
 Yet becoming a mere weapon for the order that denied him his birthright only upset him further.
 As the first embers of war appeared on the horizon, he fled his ancestral home to find new allies, all the while seeking a cause worthy of unleashing the power his total sacrifice could bring."

-- Kryptonite Is Everywhere: Huskar in spite of his resistance to magic is still quite weak to Physical and Pure damage as well as HP Removal (a weakness that most other Strength heroes in the game do not share), a problem only amplified considering the absurd number of carries compared to supports in an average pub game.
+- Kryptonite Is Everywhere: Huskar in spite of his resistance to magic is still quite weak to Physical and Pure damage (a weakness that most other Strength heroes in the game do not share), a problem only amplified considering the absurd number of carries compared to supports in an average pub game.

 - Can't Catch Up: Because of this reason, Huskar scales very badly into the late game - while he has a strong early-mid game presence, he falls off extremely hard in the late game, because any true carry will kill him in a second.